Neonatal Diabetes Mellitus

 Diabetes diagnosed in babies is quite rare.
 Diabetes diagnosed within the first 6 months of life is called neonatal diabetes mellitus.
 Neonatal diabetes may be permanent or temporary

-They tend to be misdiagnosed with type 1 diabetes before being diagnosed with monogenic diabetes.
+Babies are often misdiagnosed with type 1 diabetes before being diagnosed with monogenic diabetes.
 Here at the University of Chicago, we include babies diagnosed less than 1 year of age in our studies.

 Diabetes is a chronic condition where the blood sugar remains high.
 There are many causes but typically the pancreas produces insufficient insulin.
 Insulin is a hormone needed to allow sugar (glucose) to enter cells to produce energy.